sigstore/sigstore-python/README.md

 ```

 Note that passing a custom identity token does not circumvent Fulcio's requirements,
-namely the list of supported Identity Providers and their expected claims.
+namely the Fulcio's supported identity providers and the claims expected within the token.

 ## Licensing